MilaNLProc/contextualized-topic-models/README.rst

 Kitty is an easy to use utility that allows you to run topic modeling on a set of documents, manually assign some topics to labels and apply the classifiers to novel documents.
 It is very easy to use.
-See the documentaiton.
+See the documentation.

 New Models
 ~~~~~~~~~~